mahsanchez/cva_hjm/README.md

 TODO - Apply a variance reduction method to speed up the MC convergence for the CVA value

+TODO - Transpose the Exposure matrix and check for memory bandwidth usage improvement

 TODO - Modify YieldCurve calculation DF(t, T) and ForwardRates F(t;t, T).
 Data must be accessed using a linearized array

 TODO - Test MonteCarlo Convergence for the CVA IRS value